mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

 We don't see much of what the attacker does on elfu-res-wks3.
 However, we can come back to the logs of the second host, and check what the attacker did after connecting to the third host ([between 06:07:22 and 06:08:32](https://graylog.elfu.org/streams/000000000000000000000001/search?rangetype=absolute&fields=source%2CLogonType%2Cmessage%2CProcessImage&width=1536&highlightMessage=6c638510-1b70-11ea-b211-0242ac120005&from=2019-11-19T06%3A07%3A22.000Z&timerange-absolute-from=2019-11-19%2006%3A07%3A22&to=2019-11-19T06%3A08%3A32.000Z&timerange-absolute-to=2019-11-19%2006%3A08%3A32&q=source%3A%22elfu%5C-res%5C-wks2%22%20AND%20alabaster)).

-We quickly spot [an event](https://graylog.elfu.org/messages/graylog_0/6650a630-1b70-11ea-b211-0242ac120005) containing the name and full path of the secret file, after it has been transferred from the third host:
+We quickly spot [an event](https://graylog.elfu.org/messages/graylog_0/6650a630-1b70-11ea-b211-0242ac120005) containing the name and full path of the secret file, after it has been transferred from the third host: *C:\Users\alabaster\Desktop\super_secret_elfu_research.pdf*.

 > What is the IPv4 address (as found in logs) the secret research document was exfiltrated to?

-Now that we have the file name, we can use it to find the command that was used to exfiltrate it.
+Now that we have the file name, we can use it as a search criteria, in order to find the command that was used to exfiltrate it.
 We'll see in [this event](https://graylog.elfu.org/messages/graylog_0/5f9cf370-1b70-11ea-b211-0242ac120005) that it was sent to pastebin.com.
 Then zooming around this event (not more than a few seconds), we finally find [this event](https://graylog.elfu.org/messages/graylog_0/5f9e04e0-1b70-11ea-b211-0242ac120005) which logs out established outgoing connection to pastebin, with the IP of the remote server: *104.22.3.84*.

 Incident report completed!